RIHANA836/piano/README.md

 # piano
-Piano created with html,css and javascript
+Piano created by RIHANA IQBAL with html,css and javascript